 Shabbat, Prayer and Holiday Curriculum

 During the year, the Narberth Havurah Hebrew School students will lead some of the prayers and songs at Hebrew School Shabbat services.
-Throughout the year, students will prepare for these Hebrew School Family Shabbat services by learning to lead prayer and other elements of the service. .
-Music is a key to our experience of prayer, and students will also be challenged in an age appropriate manner to reflect on the question of what is expressed in prayer, and to whom we are praying.
+Throughout the year, students will prepare for these Hebrew School Family Shabbat services by learning main ideas behind key prayers, and will be encouraged in an age appropriate manner to reflect on the question of what is expressed in prayer, and to whom we are praying.
 While learning

 some of the traditional liturgy and melodies of prayer, students will also be encouraged to find their own creative expressions of gratitude and wonder.